jbx-protocol/juice-interface/.github/PULL_REQUEST_TEMPLATE.md

 ## What does this PR do and why?

 _Provide a description of what this PR does.
-Link to any relevant GitHub issues, Notion tasks or Discord discussions._
+Link href any relevant GitHub issues, Notion tasks or Discord discussions._

 ## Screenshots or screen recordings